OctopusDeploy/blog/blog/2020-04/track-jira-issues-across-your-ci-cd-pipeline/index.md

  ![The Jenkins Post Steps screen](jenkins-build-post-add-push.png)

-Choose the Octopus Deploy Server connection we configured earlier, then the space you'd like to push to (if no space is specified, the default space will be used).
+Choose the Octopus Deploy Server connection we configured earlier, then the space you’d like to push to (if no space is specified, the default space will be used).
 Lastly, add the paths to the packages to be pushed.
 This step accepts wildcard formats.
-The starting folder for the path is `${WORKSPACE}` so there's no reason to specify that (in fact, it will fail if you do).
+The starting folder for the path is `${WORKSPACE}` so there’s no reason to specify that (in fact, it will fail if you do).

 In the **Octopus Deploy: package application** step we defined for Flyway above, we told the step to place the package in the `${WORKSPACE}` folder.
 The Maven build places the built .war file in `/target/` folder, so our package paths folder values are: